webpack/webpack.js.org/src/content/configuration/target.md

 `web`                 | Compile for usage in a browser-like environment **(default)** `webworker`           | Compile as WebWorker

-For example, when the `target` is set to `"electron"`, webpack includes multiple electron specific variables.
-For more information on which templates and externals are used, you can refer to webpack's [source code](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsApply.js#L70-L185).
+For example, when the `target` is set to `"electron-main"`, webpack includes multiple electron specific variables.
+For more information on which templates and externals are used, you can refer to webpack's [source code](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsApply.js#L148-L183).

 ### `function`